 A model sitting in a Jupyter notebook is not a product.
 The gap between "working model" and "deployed system" is where most projects die.
 Integration with existing systems requires API design, error handling, monitoring, rollback strategies, and performance optimization.

-A retail pricing optimization model demonstrates this failure mode.
+A retail pricing optimization model demonstrates this.
 The model produces optimal prices, but the point-of-sale system expects prices in a specific format, at specific intervals, with specific override rules for promotional periods.
-Nobody validated these integration requirements until month four of a six-month project.
-The rework consumed the remaining timeline and the project was shelved.
+Nobody validated these requirements until deep into the project.
+The rework consumed what remained and the project was shelved.

 The Three-Phase Validation Framework

 Organizations that consistently ship AI to production follow a validation framework that catches each root cause at the earliest possible stage.
-The key is front-loading validation — catching problems when they cost hours to fix instead of months.
+The key is front-loading validation — catching problems when they are still cheap to fix.

 Phase 2 — Constrained Prototyping.
-Build the smallest possible end-to-end prototype that exercises the full integration path.
+Build the smallest possible end-to-end prototype exercising the full integration path.
 Use production-representative data, not clean samples.
-Connect to actual downstream systems, even if the model itself is a stub returning hardcoded values.
-The goal is to surface integration failures and data quality issues within weeks, not months.
-Key activities: push dummy predictions through the actual POS, CRM, or ERP to reveal format mismatches and latency constraints; profile production data quality including missing fields, distribution characteristics, and labeling delays; then document and validate every integration assumption against reality.
+Connect to actual downstream systems, even if the model returns hardcoded values.
+The goal is to surface integration failures and data quality issues before they become structural.

 Phase 3 — Incremental Deployment.
 Deploy to a small subset of real traffic with full monitoring.
 Compare model decisions against human decisions on the same inputs.
-Measure business outcomes, not model metrics.
-Expand scope only when business-level success criteria are met at each increment: start with 5% of traffic and validate for two weeks, expand to 25% then 50% then full deployment, with each gate requiring sign-off on business metrics rather than technical metrics alone.
+Expand scope only when business-level success criteria are met — each gate requires sign-off on business metrics, not technical metrics alone.

 Where This Can Fail

-The deeper failure mode is cultural.
-When an organization rewards activity over outcomes — engineers optimize for impressive demos, managers fund new pilots instead of finishing existing ones, executive dashboards track initiative count rather than deployed systems — no framework will change the 70% failure rate.
-If your organization shows these patterns, invest first in governance: appoint a single owner accountable for production deployment rate and tie AI investment decisions to measurable business outcomes from prior deployments.
+When an organization rewards activity over outcomes — engineers optimize for impressive demos, managers fund new pilots instead of finishing existing ones, dashboards track initiative count rather than deployed systems — no framework changes the failure rate.
+If your organization shows these patterns, invest first in governance: appoint a single owner accountable for production deployment rate and tie investment decisions to measurable business outcomes from prior deployments.

 First Steps

-- Run pre-build validation this week.
-Audit your current or planned AI initiative against the three root causes — unclear business logic, data-production mismatch, and integration gaps — and document which ones apply.
+- Audit against root causes.
+Check your current or planned AI initiative for unclear business logic, data-production mismatch, and integration gaps.
+Document which ones apply.

-- Define a business-outcome success metric this month.
-Replace any model-metric targets (accuracy, F1) with a dollar figure or operational metric that stakeholders can validate.
+- Set a business metric.
+Replace model-metric targets like accuracy or F1 with a dollar figure or operational outcome that stakeholders can validate directly.

-- Track production deployment rate for 90 days.
-Measure how many AI initiatives move from proof-of-concept to production, not how many pilots are active.
+- Track deployment rate.
+Measure how many initiatives move from proof-of-concept to production, not how many pilots are active.
+That ratio reflects real AI capability.

 Practical Solution Pattern

-Before writing a line of training code, validate three things in sequence: that the business decision the model will inform is defined precisely enough to generate a measurable success criterion; that production data — not a curated sample — is accessible and of sufficient quality to begin work; and that downstream systems can consume model outputs in the required format and latency.
+Before writing a line of training code, validate three things in sequence: that the business decision the model will inform is defined precisely enough to generate a measurable success criterion; that production data is accessible and of sufficient quality to begin work; and that downstream systems can consume model outputs in the required format and latency.
 Any initiative that fails these gates should be stopped and restructured, not extended into a longer POC.

-Front-loading validation works because the cost of discovering a problem scales steeply with how late it is found.
-A business logic gap caught in week one is a two-hour conversation.
-The same gap discovered after six months of model development requires rework that often exceeds the original timeline.
-The three-phase validation framework — business process mapping, constrained prototyping with production-representative data, and incremental deployment with business-metric gates — ensures that each failure mode is exposed at the stage where it costs the least to fix.
+This works because the cost of discovering a problem scales steeply with how late it is found.
+A business logic gap caught early is a short conversation; the same gap discovered after model development requires rework that often exceeds the original effort.
+The three-phase validation framework ensures each failure mode is exposed at the stage where it costs the least to fix.
+For organizations with an AI initiative at risk — or one that has already stalled — an AI Technical Assessment can diagnose which root cause applies and deliver a remediation plan before further budget is committed.

 References